bduplanty/bduplanty.github.io/_posts/2015-06-03-retro-bbs-site.md

 toc: true
 comments: false
 ---
-Rembmering the BBSes of the 80's.
+Remembering the BBSes of the 80's.
 You can still get the source code and some folks have ported them to telnet access.

 # Retro BBSes